acmattson3/handwriting-data/README.md

 * A step-by-step, fully-automated, browser-based AI writing instructor for teaching people of all ages how to write in new styles or foreign languages.
 * An automatic handwriting transcription software

-## Accessibility and Provisioning (in progress)
+## Accessibility and Provisioning (complete, with future revisions/additions likely)
 To increase its accessibility, handwriting data will be uploaded to an online database hosted on the cloud.
 I am using MongoDB's Atlas cloud database due to its intuitive API's and premade graphical user interfaces.
 This will allow anyone to upload (with proper authentication) or download handwriting data as desired.
 MongoDB allows data to be accessed through indexing, allowing users to retrieve exactly the data they need.
 Until this point, everything has been part of the same program, as data creation and storage are part of data "gathering."
-This next part, data provisioning, will be a separate program that works alongside this one to take this gathered data and upload it to the database.
+This next part, data provisioning, is a separate program that works alongside this one to take this gathered data and upload it to the database (called atlas_data.py).
+There is also a program created by MongoDB called Compass that makes for an easy way to search for and download data.

-**There are two recommended ways to access the handwriting data:**
+**How to access the handwriting database:**
-* [**MongoDB Compass**](https://www.mongodb.com/try/download/compass) - MongoDB's Compass is a program built by MongoDB with an intuitive graphical user interface.
+* [**MongoDB Compass**](https://www.mongodb.com/try/download/compass) **for downloading** - MongoDB's Compass is a program built by MongoDB with an intuitive graphical user interface.
   * It connects to the database using a "connection string" for the database.
-  * The connection string for my database is
+  * The connection string for the handwriting database is
     ```mongodb+srv://<username>:<password>@HandwritingData.lbgarej.mongodb.net/```.
-* **atlas_data.py** - A terminal-based program written by yours truly.
+* **atlas_data.py for uploading** - A specially-written terminal-based program.
   * Incorporates the connection string in code so you don't have to (prompts you for a username and password on startup).
-  * Integrates seamlessly with my JSON drawing software.
-Upload your data in one easy step!
+  * Integrates seamlessly with the JSON drawing software to upload locally generated data in one step.
-  * The hard part about my program is creating some easy way for users to search for data; a GUI, like seen with Compass, is best for searching for and downloading data.

-**I highly recommend that anyone accessing my data use the MongoDB Compass interface for searching for and downloading data, and my program for uploading data.**
+**I highly recommend that anyone uploading locally generated data use atlas_data.py rather than MongoDB's Compass.** Downloading and searching for data is only possible through MongoDB's Compass.
+I did try to integrate data searching and downloading in atlas_data.py, but my results were terrible compared to the ease of use that Compass provides.

 The public, download-only, account for this data on the database is:
 * **Username:** public
 * **Password:** GimmeWritingData

 So, the connection string is ```mongodb+srv://public:GimmeWritingData@HandwritingData.lbgarej.mongodb.net/```.

+If you wish to upload data, please contact me.